raglite/rag-lite-ts/docs/preprocessing.md

 - Extracts Mermaid diagram relationships as text
 - Preserves all code blocks
 - Maximum information retention
+- **Multimodal**: Images processed with full metadata, descriptions, and file information

 **Best for:**
 - Code documentation
 - Technical specifications
 - When completeness is more important than cleanliness
+- Comprehensive multimodal search with all available information

 **Configuration:**
 ```javascript